AMartins87/world-of-makaton/README.md

 ![Sign Up page image](assets/wireframes/sign_up_page.PNG)

 - ### **THANK YOU PAGE:**
-    - After the user fills in the sign up form and clicks on 'Send' button on Sign Up page, it will confirm their successful registration.
+    - After the user fills in the sign up form and clicks on 'Send' button on Sign Up page, it will take the user to a page with a confirmation of their successful registration.

 ![Thank You page image](assets/wireframes/thank_you_page.PNG)